uccser/cs-field-guide/text/chapters/en-formal-languages.md

 {comment end}

 But regular expressions have their limits --- for example, you won't be able to create one that can match palindromes (words and phrases that are the same backwards as forwards, such as "kayak", "rotator" and "hannah"), and you can't use one to detect strings that consist of *n* repeats of the letter "a" followed by *n* repeats of the letter "b".
-We'll look at other systems for doing that in the section on grammars.
+For those sort of patterns you need a more powerful system called a grammar (see the [section on Grammars](chapters/formal-languages.html#grammars-and-parsing)).
 But nevertheless, regular expressions are very useful for a lot of common pattern matching requirements.

 {comment}